Stationary coupled KdV systems and their St\"ackel representations: Stationary cKdV systems

 Thus, for $k<N$, using \eqref{c11b}, we obtain \eqref{s16a}.
 For $k\geqslant N$ one finds that \eqref{s17} takes the form

-where the second term vanishes by the equality \eqref{c6}, now using \eqref{c11b} we get \eqref{s16b}. \end{proof} On the stationary manifold $\mathcal{M}_{n}$, $dh_{k}/dx\equiv0$ for all $h_{k}$ in \eqref{s14}.
-The statement in a sense reverse is also valid: the manifold $\mathcal{M}_{n}$ can be reconstructed, on $N+1$ different ways, from subsets of the set of all functions $h_{k}$.
+where the second term vanishes by the equality \eqref{c6}, now using \eqref{c11b} we get \eqref{s16b}. \end{proof} We will now prove that the manifold $\mathcal{M}_{n}$ can be reconstructed, on $N+1$ different ways, from appropriate subsets of the set of all functions $h_{k}$.
 This is the content of the next theorem. \begin{thm} Let us fix $m\in\{0,\ldots,N\}$.
-Then, solutions of the set of equations
+Then, the set of solutions of the system of equations